johnpaul199812/NEAR-STAKEWARS/README.md

 #Create a cron task on the machine running node validator that allows ping to network automatically

-nano ping.sh

-export NEAR_ENV=shardnet

-near call johnpaulnodes.factory.shardnet.near ping '{}' --accountId johnpaulnodes.shardnet.near --gas=300000000000000

-exit nano

-chmod +x ping.sh

-  #press CRTL+o press enter, then CRTL+x

-#NOTE: replace johnpaulnodes.factory.shardnet.near and johnpaulnodes.shardnet.near with yours

 #Create a new crontab, running every 5 minutes

 crontab -e

-*/5 * * * *  $HOME/ping.sh >> $HOME/ping.log
+*/5 * * * *  export NEAR_ENV=shardnet && near call johnpaulnodes.factory.shardnet.near ping '{}' --accountId johnpaulnodes.shardnet.near --gas=300000000000000

+  #NOTE: replace johnpaulnodes.factory.shardnet.near and johnpaulnodes.shardnet.near with yours

 #check crontab to see if it is running

 crontab -l